Structured Settlement Watchdog®

 Baloney Detection, Information, and Commentary

 1. Help curtail the ongoing wholly misleading and fraudulent practice of misrepresentation by merchants to potential investors in structured settlement receivables (acquired structured settlement payment rights) that such structured settlement receivables are "annuities" or "secondary market annuities" or referenced through snappy but misleading acronyms such as SMA and SMIA and bogus claims like "unparalleled financial safety" by salespeople and their companies, including some settlement planners and financial planners who have insurance or securities licenses and who should know better.
+Some of these merchants have even used the trademarked logos of the life insurers to foster their misrepresentation to investors that buying a receivable is equivalent to buying an annuity.

 2. In 2017, in the matter of Greenwald v.
 Caballero-Goehringer M.D. et al., a Delaware judge dismissed an attempt to portray a Receivables Purchase Agreement as a structured settlement annuity in a medical malpractice case involving a minor.